MODX vs. WordPress - Battle of the CMS

 MODX developers are quick to point out that far fewer MODX sites have been exploited than WordPress sites.
 That’s true, but to be expected: WordPress is much more popular and hackers focus their effort where there is the most to be gained.
 The two systems are probably equally secure at their bases.
 But as mentioned above, the plugins offered through WordPress expose it to security vulnerabilities the more well-tested applications for MODX won't be exposed to.

-Both WordPress and MODX are open-source CMSes, and offered for free through General Public License (GPL).
-Developers may charge fees to maintain the installation of either CMS for you.
+Both WordPress and MODX are open-source CMS platforms, and offered for free through General Public License (GPL).
+Developers charge fees to maintain the installation of either CMS for you.
 But we have found that the costs we save with the total creative freedom promised by MODX provide long-term savings over WordPress.
 We can design the exact layout our designer (or your designer, or a design partner) creates for you.
 The biggest complain for WordPress users is that the design limitations mean the site doesn't look quite as good as it did in a static design.

 You can get a great-looking site with WordPress, but it will require more hacks and more compromises than with MODX.
 And why compromise?